directus/directus/docs/guides/extensions/panels-display-data-vonage.md

 Panels are used in dashboards as part of the Insights module, and typically allow users to better-understand data held in their Directus collections.
-In this guide, you will instead fetch data from an external API and display it in a table as part of an panel.
+In this guide, you will instead fetch data from an external API and display it in a table as part of a panel.

 <img src="https://marketing.directus.app/assets/31ac7437-99ed-44fe-9b75-b21c92198fda.png" alt="Table with header Messages shows several items with status, sent delative date, a recipient ID, and a provider">